You really don’t have to make New Year’s Resolutions, but here’s some advice about how to make them work if you do.

-We’re probably all a bit of both, but it’s probably more helpful to aim to be a bit more like the latter rather than the former.
+We’re probably all a bit of both, but it’s probably more helpful to aim to be a bit more like the last one rather than the first one.

 An approach to life where you are less about the ‘success/failure’ thing and more about the ‘gradual learning and growing’ thing is ironically more likely to make you succeed.
 Bit like the advice I give about ‘trying to orgasm‘ – you’re better off focusing on enjoying sex rather than setting the goal of having an orgasm (which in turn is more likely to bring orgasms).
 So think less about the goal and more about getting there.

 The goals you set for yourself can help with this.
 If you pick goals that are all about success or failure then not succeeding might feel like a massive setback. > You forget about what you wanted to achieve. > You beat yourself up about not being able to meet your goal. > You feel crap about yourself.
 This is why a lot of New Year’s Resolutions get dropped and why they can make us feel even worse about ourselves than we did on 31st December.

 So if you are going to make some resolutions think about where you are and what you’ve achieved so far.
 Think about the pressure to ‘improve’ and where that comes from.
 Remind yourself about who the change is for, you or someone/thing else?
 Think carefully about what you want and give yourself helpful tools, not goals.
 Accept that you will have setbacks and make sure the tools are helpful.
 Be kind to yourself, keep at it and try a new strategy.

 For more reading on this check this by Meg-John Barker and this by Gary Wood also check out the work of Dr Carol Dweck and her excellent book ‘Mindsets’ or this paper (pdf) for some fascinating (but I found quite hard going) reading on performance and learning goals.